AnnaYellow/frontend-project-lvl1/README.md

 "Brain Games".

-To win any of Brain Games you need to provide three correct answers.
+This package consists of five Brain Games.
+To win any of the games you need to provide three correct answers.
 Even one wrong answer will end the game.

+To install this package, clone the repository and do the 'make install' command in your terminal.
+You can call any game by it's name in a command line: brain-even, brain-calc, brain-gcd, brain-progression, brain-prime.

 Brain game "Even" video: <a href="https://asciinema.org/a/516431" target="_blank"><img src="https://asciinema.org/a/516431.svg" /></a>